sybrew/the-seo-framework/readme.txt

 		* **Added:**
 			* `wp.template( 'tsf-disabled-taxonomy-help' )` is now available on the settings page.
 			* `wp.template( 'tsf-disabled-taxonomy-from-pt-help' )` is now available on the settings page.
+			* `wp.template( 'tsf-disabled-title-additions-help' )` is now available on the settings page.

 **Share your love!**